JosiaBots/MusicBot/README.md

 Prefix = '//'

+Bot can only be used with youtube links = //play "Full Youtube Link"

 -------------

 You can also host the bot yourself by downloading this and changing the token in the config